beeware/beeware/docs/tutorial/tutorial-1.rst

         to the PyPI server.

-      This is likely due to the use of an incompatible version of python (ie 3.13).
+      This is likely due to the use of an incompatible version of python (i.e. 3.13).
 To rectify this:

-      Go to file manager and delete the venv and helloworld folder as that likely won’t work with the environment’s python version.
+      Go to file manager and delete the venv and ``helloworld`` folder as that likely won’t work with the environment’s python version.
       To fix the version discrepancy, either:

       * Delete the incompatible python version (not advised)